 In this post I want to describe the third of those three projects – finishing Plan’s restructuring by creating the key operational unit, the Country Office, in place of the Field Offices of the past.

 (Portions of the content below have been adapted from a journal article I wrote and published in “Nonprofit Management and Leadership,” after I left IH.
 A copy of that original article can be found here: NML – Fragmentation Article.)

 In 1993, Plan’s field structures were diverging.
-Notwithstanding superficial consistency, Regional Offices were gradually evolving, some moving toward larger structures, others devolving responsibilities downward.
+Notwithstanding superficial consistency, Regional Offices were rapidly evolving, some moving toward larger structures, others devolving responsibilities downward.
 Of equal concern was the situation below the Regional-Office level.

 Prior to regionalization, Plan’s operational structures were clear and consistent: a Field Director managed each Field Office, reporting directly to Program Coordinators at IH in Rhode Island.
 When Plan regionalised, Field Directors began to report to Area Managers who were located in Regional Offices, and who in turn reported to Regional Directors.

 For example, when I arrived in Tuluá, Colombia, readers of this blog will remember that I reported to the local Field Director, Monique van’t Hek; she reported to Leticia Escobar, who was our Area Manager based in Quito.

 In those days, most countries where Plan worked had several local Field Offices; no country-level structure existed as such.
 One Field Director was assigned the additional task of relating to national authorities in the country, as Plan’s representative.
 For example, when I was in Colombia that role was taken by Ron Seligman, who was Field Director in Cali.